SpiderForum/Initiation/Teething troubles with Git.md

 And now the GitHub project has, on the "master" branch, the changes that were made in jonrichfield-patch-1, as well as my typo fix.

 By the way, I'm writing this after the fact, so it goes into a new commit on master :-D

+PPS: Check out the graph view of the project by going to [the "Network" section on the graphs tab](https://github.com/SpiderForum/Initiation/network)